voyagersearch/academy/docs/source/references/satellite/satellite.rst

    :header-rows: 1

-.. admonition:: And, by the way...
+.. admonition:: Reference Information ...

    You can make up your own admonition too.

 Topics, Sidebars, and Rubrics
 -----------------------------

-.. sidebar:: Sidebar Title
+.. sidebar:: Reference Sattelite
-   :subtitle: Optional Subtitle
+   :subtitle: Additional Information

    This is a sidebar.
 It is for text outside the flow of the main text.